 Sauces

 Terry Black’s Barbecue had three types of sauces to add to their meats and sandwiches.
-While the food was great on its own, the sauces added an extra level of flavor.
+While the food was great, the sauces added extra flavor.
 These sauces included original, spicy, and sweet.

 Original: sweet, smoky, and tangy